 Building community with those who care about RCM.

 Advocating for those whose lives are impacted by it.

-Since it was founded in 2012, the Child-Friendly Faith Project has been raising awareness of an issue that many people have had a hard time talking about—religious child maltreatment or RCM.
+Since it was founded in 2012, the Child-Friendly Faith Project has been raising awareness of religious child abuse and neglect, or religious child maltreatment (RCM).
+We serve two important groups of people: adult survivors and families of children who have suffered harm.
 Our vision is that no child suffers abuse or neglect as a result of religious belief, doctrine, or practice.

-At the Child-Friendly Faith Project, we helped start that discussion.
-Today, we remain committed to fulfilling our mission in the following ways:
+At the Child-Friendly Faith Project, we helped start the discussion.
+And we’re proud of our accomplishments in 2019:

 We are asking for any financial contribution you can give.
 All donations are tax-deductible.
-Together, we can make sure that a religious upbringing is a healthy experience for every child.
+Together, we can ensure that a religious upbringing is a healthy experience for every child.